illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

   -
     name: Tutorial
     points: 10
-    description: Game has in-world tutorial that clearly communicates how to control the plane -
+    description: Game has an in-world tutorial that clearly communicates how to control the plane -
     name: Start Menu
     points: 10